garedean/project_manager/README.markdown

 BUGS

 - (!!)
-Creating todo items is currently broken
+Creating todo items is currently broken – COMPLETED

 - (!)
-Projects with the same title should not be allowed
+Projects with the same title should not be allowed — COMPLETED

 - () When the option to clear completed items is clicked and there are no completed items the message should not say "Completed items were successfully